Driver 76: Plot

 In New York City during the year 1976, the story starts with Ray (Brian Bloom), a wheelman.
 He falls in love with Chen Chi (Dionne Quan), but she's already got someone, Jimmy (Masi Oka).
 With the help of Slink (Geoff Brown), he gains respect from Chen Chi's father, Zhou (Clyde Kusatsu), but Ray is then betrayed and has to earn money in the meantime.
 He eventually meets back with Zhou who informs Ray that Jimmy is a traitor, leading to Ray and Slink attempting to take down Jimmy's empire.

 Development

 The game was announced in January 2007.
-It was the first Driver title published by Ubisoft, who had purchased the franchise from Atari the previous year.
+It was the first Driver title published by Ubisoft, who had purchased Reflections the previous year.

 Reception

 Driver 76 received "mixed" reviews according to video game review aggregator Metacritic.

 Dave McCarthy of Eurogamer gave praise to the soundtrack, the comic-book plot presentation, and called the voice acting "first class", but was critical of controls, glitches and some of the plot narrative.
-IGN's Jeff Haynes was more critical for the "extremely short" story, "useless collectibles", and "weak on-foot combat".
+IGNs Jeff Haynes was more critical for the "extremely short" story, "useless collectibles", and "weak on-foot combat".